Perimenopause and Nausea

-Many perimenopause symptoms are well-documented: irregular menstrual periods, hot flashes and night sweats, insomnia, mood swings, brain fog, lactose intolerance, low sexual desire, and much more.
+Many perimenopausal symptoms are well documented: irregular menstrual periods, hot flashes, night sweats, insomnia, mood swings, brain fog, lactose intolerance, low sexual desire, and much more.

-While there is little scientific evidence to link perimenopause and nausea, there is a wealth of anecdotal evidence: observations and reports from perimenopausal women themselves.
-Many of these women wonder what they are experiencing and how to alleviate the discomfort.
+While there is little scientific evidence to link perimenopause and nausea, there is a wealth of anecdotal evidence from perimenopausal women themselves.
+Many of these women wonder what they are experiencing, and how to alleviate the discomfort.
 Maybe you are one of them.